 Short Bio

-Daniel has toured major cities across the US and Canada where he has performed concertos with orchestras and given recitals at prestigious venues.
-A champion of new music, Daniel has given dozens of premieres.
-During the COVID-19 pandemic, he launched the “Pandemic Piano Preludes” project, commissioning five composers to write preludes alongside standard and hidden gems of the repertoire.
+Daniel has toured major cities across the US and Canada where he has performed concertos with orchestras with repertoire ranging from Beethoven Gershwin Tchaikovsky, and more.
+During the COVID-19 pandemic, he launched the “Pandemic Piano Preludes” project, commissioning 5 composers to write preludes alongside standard and hidden gems of the repertoire.
 Daniel started the piano at the late age of 15 and quickly rose to prominence.
-Next March, Daniel makes his solo debut at Carnegie Hall, premiering Lowell Liebermann’s Piano Sonata No. 4.
+Next season on April 27th 2026 Mon.
+Daniel makes his solo debut at Carnegie Hall premiering Lowell Liebermann’s Piano Sonata No. 4.